-So, today we’re addressing the DIY project of attaching a TV mount to your RV walls and securing your flat screen TV in such a way that it survives life on the road.
+In this post, we’re addressing the DIY project of attaching a TV mount to your RV’s wall and securing your flat-screen TV in a way that ensures it survives life on the road.
+Let’s get right to it before you miss your favorite shows!

 Why Mount a TV in Your RV?

 Most campers aren’t interested in watching a whole lot of television during the event-filled days of a camping trip.
-But let’s face it – most of us enjoy relaxing in front of the TV in the evening whether it’s to catch up on the news, the latest sporting event, or episodes of our favorite show.
+But let’s face it – most of us enjoy relaxing in front of the TV in the evening, whether it’s to catch up on the news, the latest sporting event, or episodes of our favorite show.
+Or how about a movie on a chilly, rainy Saturday afternoon?

-Many modern TV sets can even be used as a computer monitor if you’d like to get some work or web surfing done.
+Many modern TV sets can also be used as a computer monitor, allowing you to get some work or web surfing done.
+So, there are lots of reasons to mount a TV in your RV.

 How to Find the Best Mounting Location for a TV in an RV

-In some RVs, there may be a sticker to indicate where in the RV it’s most appropriate for the installation of a television set.
-This is where the manufacturer has pre-set some reinforcement such as a metal plate, a piece of plywood, or even wall brackets specifically placed for the installation of your TV’s mounting plate.
+This is one of the most important aspects of mounting a TV in an RV – the location.
+Remember – RV walls aren’t the same as walls in a house.
+They’re thinner and made of different materials.
+In some RVs, a sticker may be located to indicate the most suitable location for installing a television set within the RV.
+This is where the manufacturer has pre-set some reinforcement, such as a metal plate, a piece of plywood, or even wall brackets specifically placed for the installation of your TV’s mounting plate.

+But not all RVs have this type of built-in reinforcement.
+In these cases, it may be necessary to use a stud finder to locate the studs behind your chosen TV wall.
 In a previous post entitled Can You Hang Things on RV Walls?, we thoroughly discussed RV walls and laid out several ways to find studs in them.
 These include using your hands or using the stud markings on the outside of your RV.

 In the early morning dew, we can often see the outline of the studs in our Newmar Mountain Aire.

-You can also use tools you may already have handy such as a stud finder or an infrared thermometer.
+You can also use tools you may already have handy, such as a stud finder or an infrared thermometer.

-• Small and compact, easily fits in pocket
+- Small and compact, easily fits in pocket

 How to Mount a TV in your RV